TheXires/i-got-an-idea/README.md

 # I Got An Idea

-App for creating, storing and shearing IT related ideas with the community.
+App for creating, storing and sharing IT related ideas with the community.

 ## Installation